 Master’s degree candidates may be able to select a particular area in which to focus, based on their professional interests and goals.
 Of course, available concentrations may depend on the online education masters programs you’re considering, as well as your intended career path!
 But here are a few potential top concentrations:

 - Special education

 - Educational leadership

 - Grades 7 to 12

 Why Pursue a Masters in Education Online?

 If you have limited experience with online learning, you may be wondering if this path could suit your lifestyle, educational preferences, and goals.
-Here are just a few potential reasons why earning a masters in teaching online may be a perfect fit:
+Here are just a few potential reasons why earning a masters in teaching online may be a best fit:

 You could potentially keep working – Hoping to continue working or teaching full-time while you study?
 (Not to mention all the family and household responsibilities you may have to juggle!)
 Online learning may allow you to pursue your master’s degree from anywhere with an internet connection, and at times of the day or night that may be more convenient for you.
 That doesn’t necessarily mean that pursuing online masters programs in education require less of a time commitment, just that you may be able to fit online graduate courses for teachers into a busy schedule.